ainainura/Data_Challenge/README.md

 num_head_of_household_returns: Total number of returns with a filing status of "head of household."

 num_paid_preparer_returns: Total number of returns with a paid preparer's signature.
-    Returns prepared by tax stores and accountants have paid preparer's signatures.
+&nbsp;&nbsp;&nbsp;&nbsp;Returns prepared by tax stores and accountants have paid preparer's signatures.
-    Returns prepared by hand or by tax software do not have paid preparer's signatures.
+&nbsp;&nbsp;&nbsp;&nbsp;Returns prepared by hand or by tax software do not have paid preparer's signatures.

 num_exemptions: Summed total number of exemptions claimed on form 1040, line 6D.